“Emerging countries in turmoil pose great opportunity for evangelism.”

 “Partnering with natives to provide resources where they have opportunity.”

 The soil of South Sudan is so fertile that agricultural experts estimate it can be tilled and planted for 50 years without having to add nutrition back to the land, yet, due to the insecurities that come with war, cattle raids, tribalism, genocide, monetary collapse, and land mine placement, very little agricultural activity exists.
 Vast numbers of Sudanese who are displaced, marginally exist.
-Inhabitants that suffer from a severed heritage funnel into the dependence of U.N. camps and areas of protected civilians (POCs) that have been labeled “death camps” due to the ongoing atrocities which occur in these closed compounds.
+Inhabitants that suffer from a severed heritage funnel into the dependence of U.N. camps and areas of Protected Civilians (POCs) that have been labeled “death camps” due to the ongoing atrocities which occur in these closed compounds.
 For those that remain in the village and makeshift squatters camps, little to no help exists except for that of MERCY PARTNERS' famine relief which is organized and distributed through the local church, thus giving God the glory for the provision.
-Our annual famine relief cares for thousands during crisis for minimal survival.
+Our annual famine relief cares for thousands during times of crisis for minimal survival.

 "Adopting The Unadoptable"